 - A little bit of sweetener in a marinade is important, but not a must.
 I use honey in most of my marinades, but also love brown sugar.
 If you are on a low-sugar diet you can leave this out.

-- And finally flavors are key.
+- And finally spices are key.
 This is where you can get creative.
 This marinade recipe that I am sharing is pretty classic, and you can absolutely doctor it up with extra spices if you are looking for a specific flavor.
 I really like adding a little dijon mustard into my marinade, as a secret ingredient!

 How long should I marinate chicken?